Donate

 Everyone needs nature, now more than ever.
 Donate today and you could help people and nature to thrive at the places we care for.

-The Scholarship Programme is an initiative which nurtures talented gardeners of the future, providing them with opportunities to hone their skills under the guidance of professionals.
-Although based at Sissinghurst, Scholars have the opportunity to visit associated garden organisations, both in the UK and internationally, to broaden their development and learn from a variety of experts.
+Although initially based at Sissinghurst, Scholars have the opportunity to visit associated garden organisations, both in the UK and internationally, to broaden their development and learn from a variety of experts.

 The Scholarship was originally and continues to be generously funded by donations and legacies.
 If you are thinking about leaving a gift in will to the National Trust, you can find out more here.

 In June 2022, Sissinghurst Castle Garden opened applications for The Sissinghurst Scholarship offering gardeners the special opportunity to work alongside our Head Gardener Troy Scott-Smith and his team whilst developing practical hands-on experience.
-The Scholarship is designed to cultivate the Head Gardeners of the future.
+This Scholarship is designed to cultivate the Head Gardeners of the future.

 Troy commented, “Sissinghurst Castle Garden has been a foundation of horticultural learning for decades.
 In fact, in 1997, Nigel Nicolson, son of Vita and Harold, wrote that ‘Sissinghurst is a nursery not only for plants, but for head-gardeners'.